When inactive members are asked, "Why did you choose to not renew your membership," the most common responses include:

 Tangible Benefit Ideas for DHS Members

-Tangible benefits make DHS members feel special and part of the DHSs history and development into an STTI chapter.
+Tangible benefits make DHS members feel special and part of the DHSs history and development into an Sigma chapter.

-- DHS pin, t-shirt, honor cord, stole, lanyard/badge reel, pens, customized items
+- DHS pin, t-shirt, honor cord, stole, lanyard/badge reel, pens, customizable items

 - Member Packet